1998 World Series: Game 3

 The Yankees sent David Cone to the mound to face former Yankee pitcher Sterling Hitchcock, the MVP of the NLCS.
-Both teams were kept off the scoreboard until the bottom of the sixth inning when Hitchcock himself led off the inning with a single off Cone.
-He and Qulivio Veras both scored two batters later when Tony Gwynn shot a single down the line past Tino Martinez at first base and Paul O'Neill committed a throwing error on the same play.
-Gwynn would also score in the inning to give San Diego a 3–0 lead.
-However, a half inning later the Yanks jumped on Hitchcock for two runs, beginning with a home run to left-center by Scott Brosius.
-The second run came in after Shane Spencer doubled and scored on an error by Ken Caminiti.
-In the eighth, the call was made to Trevor Hoffman after Randy Myers walked O'Neill to open the inning.
-Hoffman then walked Tino Martinez before Scott Brosius tagged a three-run blast over the fence in dead center.
-A Greg Vaughn sacrifice fly, scoring Quilvio Veras, cut the lead to 5–4 coming into the ninth, but the Yankees wrapped up the victory when Mariano Rivera picked up the save to end it.
-There was some criticism of Padres manager Bruce Bochy for using John Vander Wal as a pinch runner, leaving the responsibility of facing Rivera for the final at bat to Andy Sheets.
-Sheets struck out to end the game.
+Cone and Hitchcock dueled for 5 1/2 shutout innings, with Cone holding the Padres hitless.
+That changed in the bottom of the sixth inning when Hitchcock himself led off the inning with a single off Cone, and Quilvio Veras walked.
+Tony Gwynn then shot a single down the line past Tino Martinez at first base to score Hitchcock and Paul O'Neill's throw sailed into the dugout for an error, allowing Veras to score and Gwynn to advance to third.
+Gwynn then scored on Ken Caminiti's sacrifice fly to the warning track to give San Diego a 3–0 lead.
+However, the Yanks immediately jumped on Hitchcock for two runs, beginning with a home run to left-center by Scott Brosius.
+The second run came in after Shane Spencer doubled, and Hitchcock was relieved by Joey Hamilton.
+Spencer then scored on an error by Ken Caminiti, but Hamilton escaped without further damage.
+In the eighth, Padres reliever Randy Myers walked O'Neill to open the inning, which prompted Padre manager Bruce Bochy to replace Myers with closer Trevor Hoffman, who had saved 53 games and was a future Hall of Famer.
+However, Hoffman blew the save when he walked Tino Martinez before Scott Brosius tagged a three-run blast over the fence in dead center.
+The Padres tried to rally.
+Veras doubled with one out off of Ramiro Mendoza, who was then relieved by Mariano Rivera.
+Rivera allowed a single to Gwynn and a deep sacrifice fly to Greg Vaughn to cut the lead to 5–4, but Caminiti struck out to end the inning.
+In the ninth, Rivera got two outs, but Padre catcher Carlos Hernandez singled and was controversially replaced by John Vander Wal (due to Vander Wal being an above-average pinch hitter and probably the best left on the Padre bench) as a pinch runner.
+Pinch hitter Mark Sweeney extended the inning with another single to advance Vander Wal to third.
+However, utility man Andy Sheets struck out to end the game.